Employee Recognition Program

 - Nomination forms will be accepted anytime during the award year up to the closing date.

-- Nominations must be submitted to Human Resources by the award closing date to be considered for that year’s awards.
+- Nominations must be submitted to Employee Services by the award closing date to be considered for that year’s awards.

 - Each nomination must include a minimum of one letter of support, not to exceed three letters, from an individual, other than the nominator, who has personal knowledge of or who has benefited from the nominee’s actions.